 An enrollment agreement must be signed for the entire program enrolled.
 It is the policy of the University to collect all tuition and other fees from a student before he or she starts the course.
 A tuition payment plan may be developed to assist students who need to pay on an installment plan.

-A student may be suspended from the University for failure to pay the tuition and fees as agreed to in the enrollment agreement or payment plan for 30 consecutive days.
+A student may be placed on Financial Suspension for failure to pay the tuition and fees as agreed to in the enrollment agreement or payment plan for 30 consecutive days.
 A student who is on Financial Suspension for 30 days may be administratively withdrawn from IAU.
 I-20 students, who are placed on Financial Suspension or who have been administratively withdrawn from IAU, may have their SEVIS record terminated.

 Students may use electronic funds transfer, credit card, personal or business checks, cashier’s check or money order.
 Returned checks are subject to $25 “returned check” fee.
 To make a payment, click here.